Galima Galiullina Ph.D. for Veterans Today

 We have a lot of smart people, hotly discussing the problems of sexual minorities, abortions, global warming.
 But at the moment all these are not the most vital problems for the nation.
 We need to figure out how to replace the discredited Milton Friedman’s theory that we planted everywhere, eventually plunging the planet into chaos: ravaged countries, millions of desperate, destitute people at the mercy of secret manipulators, or simply in search of salvation, they rush around the planet, a minority of insanely wealthy, preoccupied only by the preservation of wealth and the purchase of another politician to expand power.
 4 million Iraqi residents left war torn Iraq, where are all these people?
 What are their feelings about us?

 It is time to comprehend the situation in the United States in the context of three key strategic objectives:

 - How can we reestablish true democracy in America?

 - How can we restore the American economy?

 - What is the role of America in the global world going forward?

 If this can be accomplished this may be the last chance for glory and a chance for America to become once again one of the most attractive and inspiring countries.

 Galima Galiullina Ph.D.

-Posted by GPD on April 24, 2017, With 3054 Reads Filed under Government & Politics.
+Posted by GPD on April 24, 2017, With 3077 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.